hyperionsolitude/OCR_GPT/QUICK_START.md

 - 🔍 OCR text extraction
 - 🤖 AI-powered Q&A with Groq API
 - 💬 Conversation history
+- 🔑 Multiple API keys with rotation and failover
+- 🤖 Dynamic model fetching and multi-select model dialog
+- 🌙 Dark-themed dialogs for consistency
+- 🌍 Automatic language matching in responses
 - 📱 Works on Android & HarmonyOS